earth-system-radiation/rte-rrtmgp/doc/ford_site/rte-fortran-interface.md

 The reduction of spectrally- and spatially-detailed calculations that specifies the output is defined in a [flux output type](./module/mo_fluxes.html)

-RTE aspires to follow a set of coding conventions:

-- Module names start with `mo_`, class/type names with `ty_`.
-- Real variables are defined with working precision `wp`; logical variables with `wl`.
-    Both Fortran KIND parameters are set in [mo_rte_kind.F90]
-- Most procedures in RTE and RRTMGP are functions which return a string.
-A non-empty string indicates an error of some kind.
-- RTE and RRTMGP operate on multiple columns (profiles) at once.
-Problems are dimensioned by column, layer, and spectral quadrature point.
-- RTE and RRTMGP are agnostic to vertical ordering
-- Units are MKS

 The optical properties module provides a way to specify the spectrally-dependent optical properties of the atmosphere consistent with calculations neglecting scattering, using two-stream scattering, or using n-stream scattering.